dotnet/extensions-samples/src/Telemetry/Logging/HttpLogging/README.md

     * `/api/chats/{chatId}/messages/{messageId}`
     * `/api/chats/{chatId}/attachments/{attachmentId}`

-    demonstrate how to redact values of compliance sensitive HTTP route parameters.
-Also, when you navigate to each of these HTTP URLs, the log message information is enriched with additional data.
+    demonstrate how to redact values of sensitive HTTP route parameters in a compliant manner.
+Also, when you navigate to each of these HTTP endpoints, the log message information is enriched with additional data.

 * HTTP URL `/home/index` demonstrates how to exclude certain HTTP paths from being logged.